youssifehab/task-tracker-cli/README.md

 # Delete a task
 task-cli delete 1

+# Delete all tasks
+task-cli delete-all

 # Mark a task as in-progress
 task-cli mark-in-progress 2

 # Mark a task as done
 task-cli mark-done 2

+# Mark a task as todo
+task-cli mark-todo 2

 # List all tasks
 task-cli list